What is it like to move to Prague? To start a new life in a foreign country?

 Prague’s maze of cobbled lanes and hidden courtyards is a paradise for the aimless wanderer.
 Just a few blocks away from the Old Town Square you can stumble across ancient chapels, unexpected gardens, cute cafes and old-fashioned bars with hardly a tourist in sight.

 The city is famous for its unique medieval architecture and its historical center is inscribed in the World Heritage List.
 At the same time Prague is a modern and vibrant city full of energy, music, art, fine dining and events.

 Travel Tips: The easiest and cheapest option to get from the airport to the center of Prague is with Terravision.
 If you are looking for affordable accommodation for either a short or a longer stay in Prague I recommend checking out VRBO.com and reading up on what to do in Prague in 2 days.

 If you want to combine your visit to Prague with seeing more of Europe then Tourradar.com offers a wide range of interesting tours.

 Like this article about expat life in Prague?
 Pin it!

-This post contains affiliate links.
-When you make a purchase using the link we receive a small fee so that we can buy ourselves a cup of coffee.
+This post about expat life in Prague contains affiliate links.
+When you make a purchase using the link we receive a small fee at no additional cost to you.
 Thanks!